At the Server step of the wizard, specify server settings for the backup proxy:

-- From the Choose server list, select a Microsoft Windows server to which you want to assign the backup proxy role.
-If the server is not added to the backup infrastructure yet, you can click Add New to open the New Windows Server wizard.
-For more information, see Adding Microsoft Windows Servers.
+- From the Choose server list, select a Microsoft Windows or Linux server to which you want to assign the backup proxy role.

-- In the Proxy description field, provide a description for future reference.
+- In the Proxy description field, provide a description.
 The default description contains information about the user who added the backup proxy, date and time when the backup proxy was added.

-- In the Transport mode field, select a mode that the backup proxy must use for VM data transport.
-By default, Veeam Backup & Replication analyzes the backup proxy configuration, defines to which datastores it has access and automatically selects the best transport mode depending on the type of connection between the backup proxy and datastores.
+- By default, Veeam Backup & Replication analyzes the backup proxy configuration, defines to which datastores it has access and automatically selects the best transport mode depending on the type of connection between the backup proxy and datastores.

 - In the Options section of the Transport Mode window, specify additional options for the selected transport mode: